 Al that is capable of surpassing human intelligence across many domains is being developed rapidly and without adequate control.
 Nobel Prize winners, leading Al scientists, and even CEOs of Al companies have warned that advanced Al poses an extinction risk to humanity.
-Current UK legislation lacks binding, enforceable regulations to manage these risks, making it urgent to establish a framework for oversight over powerful Al development.
+Current national legislation lacks binding, enforceable regulations to manage these risks, making it urgent to establish a framework for oversight over powerful Al development.

-The UK led 28 governments, including the USA and EU, in agreeing to intervene in AI development posing severe risks, and secured commitments from leading companies to restrict development in cases of unacceptable risks.
-Secretary of State Peter Kyle stated that Labour will work to make these commitments mandatory.
-However, the sector remains unregulated and company commitments remain voluntary.
+At the first AI Safety Summit in Bletchley Park in 2023, 28 governments, including the USA, the EU, and the UK, agreed to intervene in AI development posing severe risks, and secured commitments from leading companies to restrict development in cases of unacceptable risks.
+However, the AI sector remains unregulated and company commitments remain voluntary.

-The Solution - Establishing an Independent Al regulator
+The Solution - Establishing Independent AI regulators

-In 2023 the UK Government established the AI Security Institute (AISI) to advance our understanding of advanced AI and enable its governance.
-We propose establishing AISI as an independent AI regulator under the Department of Science, Innovation and Technology (DSIT), with the authority to regulate, oversee, and enforce safety standards for frontier AI models.
-Such a move from advisory to statutory body for AISI has already been promised by the UK government in their response to the AI Opportunities Action Plan.
-This regulator would ensure that companies developing AI models above certain compute thresholds and general intelligence benchmarks comply with rigorous safety protocols.
-This would allow the UK to harness the benefits of practical AI while mitigating risks posed by the uncontrolled development of superintelligent AI.
+In 2024, the second AI Safety Summit led to an international commitment to build and empower AI Safety Institutes (AISI) to advance our understanding of advanced AI and enable its governance.
+This followed the lead of the UK and US Governments, who opened national AISIs.
+We propose establishing these AISIs as independent national AI regulators, with the authority to regulate, oversee, and enforce safety standards for frontier AI models.
+These regulators would ensure that companies developing AI models above certain compute thresholds and general intelligence benchmarks comply with rigorous safety protocols.
+This would allow countries to harness the benefits of practical AI while mitigating risks posed by the uncontrolled development of superintelligent AI.